react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 An object containing the props for the tab bar component.
 It can contain the following properties:

-- `activeTintColor` - Label and icon color of the active tab.
+- `activeTintColor` - Label and icon color of the active tab (Applicable only if the color attribute is not mentioned in label style object).
-- `inactiveTintColor` - Label and icon color of the inactive tab.
+- `inactiveTintColor` - Label and icon color of the inactive tab (Applicable only if the color attribute is not mentioned in label style object).
 - `showIcon` - Whether to show icon for tab, default is false.
 - `showLabel` - Whether to show label for tab, default is true.
 - `upperCaseLabel` - Whether to make label uppercase, default is true.